-Cancer is a disease in which cells in the body grow out of control.
-Lung cancer is cancer that starts in the lungs.
+Cancer is a ruthless disease in which cells in the body grow out of control.
+Lung cancer is the cancer that starts in the lungs.

-Lung cancer begins in the lungs and may spread to lymph nodes or other organs in the body, such as the brain.
-Cancer from other organs also may spread to the lungs.
-When cancer cells spread from one organ to another, they are called metastases.
+Lung cancer starts in the lungs and later may spread to lymph nodes or other organs in the body, such as the brain.
+Cancer from other organs in the body may also spread to the lungs.
+When cancerous cells spread from one organ to another, they are said to be metastases.

 What are Lung cancer symptoms?

-Different people have different symptoms for lung cancer.
-Some people have symptoms related to the lungs.
-Some people whose lung cancer has spread to other parts of the body (metastasized) have symptoms specific to that part of the body
+In lung cancer, Different people have different symptoms.
+Some people will have symptoms related to the lungs such as bleeding while coughing.
+Some people whose cancer has spread to other parts of the body other than the lung (metastasized) have symptoms specific to that particular part of the body.

 What are the causes and risk factors for lung cancer?

-Cigarette smoking is the number one risk factor for lung cancer.
-In the United States, cigarette smoking is linked to about 80% to 90% of lung cancer deaths.
-Using other tobacco products such as cigars or pipes also increases the risk for lung cancer.
-Tobacco smoke is a toxic mix of more than 7,000 chemicals.
-Many are poisons.
-At least 70 are known to cause cancer in people or animals.
-People who smoke cigarettes are 15 to 30 times more likely to get lung cancer or die from lung cancer than people who do not smoke.
-Even smoking a few cigarettes a day or smoking occasionally increases the risk of lung cancer.
-The more years a person smokes and the more cigarettes smoked each day, the more risk goes up.
+The number one risk factor for lung cancer is cigarette smoking.
+In the United States, based on a research, cigarette smoking is linked to about 80% – 90% of lung cancer deaths.
+Also, with the use of other tobacco products such as pipes or cigars also increases the risk for lung cancer.
+Tobacco smoke is a toxic mix of more than 7,000 chemicals which is life-threatening.
+Many of which are poisonous chemicals.
+People who smoke cigarettes are 15 to 30 times more likely to get lung cancer or die of lung cancer compared to the people who don’t smoke.
+If you think smoking occasionally is fine, then you may want to reconsider as it also increases the risk of lung cancer.
+Even smoking a few cigarettes a day increases the risk of lung cancer.
+More the cigarettes a day, the more the risk of getting lung cancer.

 Passive smoking or the inhalation of tobacco smoke by non-smokers who share living or working quarters with smokers, also is an established risk factor for the development of lung cancer.
 Research has shown that nonsmokers who reside with a smoker have a 24% increase in risk for developing lung cancer when compared with nonsmokers who do not reside with a smoker.

-From the moment you inhale smoke into your lungs, it starts damaging your lung tissue.
-The lungs can repair the damage, but continued exposure to smoke makes it increasingly difficult for the lungs to keep up the repair.
+The moment you inhale smoke into your lungs, it starts to damage your lung tissue.
+The lungs can repair the damage, but continued exposure to smoke can make it increasingly difficult for the lungs to keep up the repair.

-Once cells are damaged, they begin to behave abnormally, increasing the likelihood of developing lung cancer.
+Once cells are damaged because of smoking, they begin to behave abnormally, thus increasing the likelihood of developing lung cancer.
 Small-cell lung cancer is almost always associated with heavy smoking.
-When you stop smoking, you lower your risk of lung cancer over time.
+So, if you stop smoking, your chances of lung cancer decreases over time.

-Breathing in other hazardous substances, especially over a long period of time, can also cause lung cancer.
-A type of lung cancer called mesothelioma is almost always caused by exposure to asbestos.
+Inhaling other hazardous substances, especially over a long period of time, may cause lung cancer.
+A type of lung cancer known as mesothelioma is almost always caused by exposure to asbestos.